powerjg/learning_gem5/part3/fs_config.rst

 After creating the membus, we can initialize the x86 system.
 For now, we will just call a function which does the magic for us.
-The details of the function are in <architecture-specific-settings>.
+The details of the function are in :ref:`architecture-specific-settings`.

 .. code-block:: python